TyTY-yi/anonymous-cikm-artifact/README.md

 The script `kg_schema_generator.py` provides a reference implementation of the two-stage LLM-assisted KG construction protocol.
 Because the graph schema and label definitions are dataset-specific, the prompts and configuration should be adapted to the target dataset before constructing a new KG.

-For the CAMS experiments, we provide the anonymized constructed KG directly at `cams_kg.json`.
+For the CAMS experiments, we provide the anonymized constructed KG directly at:

+cams_kg.json

 The construction process consists of: